Crates of Thebes: Life

 Crates was born c.
 365 BC in Thebes.
 He was the son of Ascondus, and was the heir to a large fortune, which he is said to have renounced to live a life of Cynic poverty in Athens.
 Diogenes Laërtius preserves several different accounts of this story; one of them has Crates giving his money away to the citizens of Thebes, apparently after seeing the beggar king Telephus in a tragedy; whereas another account has him placing his money in the hands of a banker, with the agreement that he should deliver it to his sons, unless they too became philosophers, in which case he should distribute it among the poor.

 He moved to Athens where tradition says he became a pupil of Diogenes of Sinope; the precise relationship between Crates and Diogenes is uncertain, but there is one apparent reference to Crates referring to himself as "a fellow-citizen of Diogenes, who defied all the plots of envy".
 Crates is also described as being the student of Bryson the Achaean, and of Stilpo.
-He lived a life of cheerful simplicity, and Plutarch, who wrote a detailed biography of Crates which unfortunately does not survive, records what sort of man Crates was:
+He lived a life of cheerful simplicity, and Plutarch, who wrote a detailed biography of Crates which does not survive, records what sort of man Crates was:

 He is said to have been deformed with a lame leg and hunched shoulders.
 He was nicknamed the Door-Opener (θυρεπανοίκτης) because he would enter any house and people would receive him gladly and with honour:

 He attracted the attentions of Hipparchia of Maroneia, the sister of one of Crates' students, Metrocles.
 Hipparchia is said to have fallen in love with Crates and with his life and teachings, and thus rejecting her wealthy upbringing in a manner similar to Crates, she married him.
 The marriage was remarkable (for ancient Athens) for being based on mutual respect and equality between the couple.
 Stories about Hipparchia appearing in public everywhere with Crates are mentioned precisely because respectable women did not behave in that way, and as part of Cynic shamelessness, they had sexual intercourse in public.
 They had at least two children, a girl, and a boy named Pasicles.
 We learn that Crates is supposed to have initiated his son into sex by taking him to a brothel, and he allowed his daughter a month's trial marriage to potential suitors.

 He was the teacher of Zeno of Citium in the last years of the century, and was undoubtedly the biggest influence on Zeno in his development of Stoic philosophy.
 Zeno always regarded Crates with the greatest respect, and some of the accounts we have of Crates have probably come down to us via Zeno's writings.
 His other pupils included Metrocles, Monimus, Menippus, Cleomenes, Theombrotus, and Crates' brother Pasicles.
 He may also have taught Cleanthes, Zeno's successor as head of the Stoic school.

 Crates was, apparently, in Thebes in 307 BC, when Demetrius Phalereus was exiled there.
 He is said to have died at a great age (c.
 285 BC), and was buried in Boeotia.